 Therefore, the resolution you need in your security cameras is dependent upon two essential factors: 1) the details within the viewing area and 2) the size of the viewing area the cameras are supposed to cover.

-Your ADS commercial sales consultant will advise you on the proper resolution based on these two factors.
+Your Colorado, Safe Systems commercial sales consultant will advise you on the proper resolution based on these two factors.
 Your security camera application requirement will help you choose the right resolution.

 If you expect that you will need zooming in with the camera frequently will be a need, then you will need a higher resolution system.
 You don’t want to buy too low resolution of a system if you need to zoom in on a face or small items that need to be identified.